SEO & Content

 Social Media– Posting content “teasers” that entice a reader to click through to your website to get the whole enchilada.

-The logic here is to show up on social media which are free organic advertising channels (but traffic channels you DON’T own and have limited control over), and move your following deeper into your “funnel” to your website (a traffic channel you DO own and control, where you can collect data and use it for smart advertising).
+The logic here is to show up on your social media channels, which are free and organic advertising channels (but traffic channels you DON’T own and have limited control over), and move your following deeper into your “funnel” to your website (a traffic channel you DO own and control, where you can collect data and use it for smart advertising).